Bright Line Watch

 Bright Line Watch’s flagstone activity is a set of quarterly surveys of political science experts and the general American public that provide a fine-grained picture of the performance of U.S. democracy over time.
-Since February 2017, we have completed seven “waves” of surveys, which ask respondents about their views on the importance and U.S. performance on 27 principles of democratic governance.
+Since February 2017, we have completed regular waves of surveys, which ask respondents about their views on the importance and U.S. performance on 27 principles of democratic governance.

 Each survey wave has the full data and a report published at brightlinewatch.org.

-We plan to continue to launch one survey per quarter, modifying certain sections each time to provide a more nuanced understanding of the respondents’ views.
-We are committed to continuing these surveys at least through the 2020 election.
+We plan to continue to several survey waves per year, modifying certain sections each time to provide a more nuanced understanding of the respondents’ views.

 Bright Line Watch’s work has been covered in outlets such as The New York Times, The Washington Post, The Wall Street Journal, The Associated Press, The New Yorker, The Atlantic, Vox, Politico, The Boston Globe, and Pacific Standard, among others.
 Examples include: